adlard07/Federated-Learning/README.md

 Before getting started, ensure you have the following software and libraries installed:

 - Python (>=3.6)
-- TensorFlow or PyTorch for deep learning models
+- PyTorch for deep learning models
 - PySyft for federated learning
 - Pandas and NumPy for data manipulation
 - Matplotlib and Seaborn for visualization